-Up until February 2023, the Federal Law No. 28 of 2005 Personal Status Law and some supplementary articles of the Civil Transactions Law of 1985 controlled personal concerns in the United Arab Emirates.
+Up until February 2023, the Federal Law No. 28 of 2005 Personal Status Law and some supplementary articles of the Civil Transactions Law of 1985 controlled personal concerns in the UAE on Divorce.

 However, the government has recently proposed an entirely different law that is based on widely recognized traditions and customs in terms of family regulations in an effort to increase the UAE’s appeal to overseas expats.